GioAc96/Veronica/README.md

   <br>
 </p>
 <h2>State of development</h2>
-<p>Veronica is still the early stages of its development and is missing proper documentation and testing.
+<p>Veronica is still in the early stages of its development and is missing proper documentation and testing.
 Please refer to the <a href="/src/test/java/org/gioac96/veronica/samples">samples</a> to to have a small preview of Veronica's capabilities.